Financial Aid FAQs

 Transfer and professional studies students desiring to receive Federal or State financial aid must be admitted to the University under one of the following standards as set forth by the U.S. Department of Education:

-- An official high school transcript from an accredited high school which denotes that a diploma was received through graduation; or,
+- An official high school transcript from an accredited high school that denotes that a diploma was received through graduation; or,

 - A General Education Development Certificate (GED); or,